 - Crossbow Expert: Dex-based fighters are pretty powerful, and this feat is one of the reasons why.
 Paired with feats like Sharpshooter makes them ranged fighters a force to be reckoned with, allowing them to ignore any potential penalties with ranged damage.
 You’re on par with Polearm Master and Great Weapon Fighting with these feats.

 - Crusher: Crusher is a very strong pickup for any build using a bludgeoning weapon.
 The Champion especially loves this feat because of how much more often they will be landing critical hits.
 The only downside of this feat would be if your fighter finds a magical weapon that isn't bludgeoning and is strictly better than your current weapon.

 - Defensive Duelist: If you’re going for a DEX build, this feat is pretty good.
 While it only works for one attack per turn, it can save your bacon.
 However, Eldritch Knights and Battle Masters are better off keeping their reactions for other abilities.

 - Dual Wielder: Good option for Two-Weapon Fighting builds, but seeing as that build is optimal, the ceiling for this feat is quite low.

-- Grappler: I get that a Grapple build is a thing, but it is not a very strong option.
+- Grappler: While the grapple build is a thing, but it is not a very strong option.